 Now, let’s see what your friendly neighbourhood pallet courier has to say!

-When you rely on a pallet delivery company, then the pallets that you’ll need for your boxes will most likely come to you – as in the company can supply you with them.
+When you rely on a pallet delivery company, the pallets that you need for your goods will normally come to you.

 Wooden Pallets – Strict Regulations